-Soft tissues of the body, mainly muscles, tendons, and ligaments are the ones that are most vulnerable to injuries.
+Soft tissues of the body, mainly muscles, tendons, and ligaments are highly vulnerable to injuries.
 Most often, injuries to any of the soft tissues occur due to external trauma, such as a fall, a sports injury, a twist, etc. and can be extremely painful.
 Even with the proper treatment, some injuries may take a long time to heal depending on the part of the body injured.

-A strain is caused as a result of an injury to a muscle or a tendon.
+A strain occurs as a result of an injury to a muscle or a tendon.
 Tendons are soft tissues that connect a muscle to a bone.
-When a tendon or muscle gets stretched, or worse, torn, it leads to a strain
+When a tendon or muscle gets stretched, or worse, torn, it leads to a strain.

 Causes, Symptoms, and Treatment of Strain

-Strain can be categorized into two types, namely acute and chronic.
-An acute strain occurs due to a sudden injury, such as a muscle pull or a tear while performing physical activities such as running, jumping, lifting heavy objects, etc. A chronic strain occurs due to repetitive and prolonged stress being applied to the tissue, which could lead to abnormal stretching or even a tear.
+Strain can be categorized into two types: acute and chronic.
+Acute strain occurs due to a sudden injury, such as a muscle pull or a tear while performing physical activities such as running, jumping, lifting heavy objects, etc. Chronic strain, on the other hand, occurs due to repetitive and prolonged stress being applied to the tissue, which could lead to abnormal stretching or even a tear.
 A chronic strain is mostly seen in athletes and sportspersons.

 The symptoms of a strain are as follows:

 - Pain and swelling at the area of the injury

 - Muscle spasms